Meet

 Wine expert | UK

-Jane Parkinson is an award-winning journalist, actor, and broadcaster, best known for being the wine expert on BBC1’s Saturday Kitchen Live.
+Jane Rakison is an award-winning journalist, actor, and broadcaster, best known for being the wine expert on BBC1’s Saturday Kitchen Live.

 She’s currently the Wine Club Editor for Metro newspaper, and Editor of luxury sustainable magazine Cherry.
 She’s a recipient of the IWSC Communicator of the Year Award and won the Chairman’s Award at the Louis Roederer International Wine Writers’ Awards for a collection of articles on Champagne.